 Programming for the Web has become a hot topic since the rise of “Web 2.0”, which focuses on user-generated content on web sites.
 It has always been possible to use Python for creating web sites, but it was a rather tedious task.
 Therefore, many frameworks and helper tools have been created to assist developers in creating faster and more robust sites.
-This HOWTO describes some of the methods used to combine Python with a web server to create dynamic content.
+This HOWTO describes some of the methods used to combine Python with a webserver to create dynamic content.
 It is not meant as a complete introduction, as this topic is far too broad to be covered in one single document.

 A web application consists of code that responds to HTTP requests to return an HTTP response.
 A web application is not the same as a web server; the server is listening on the network socket for requests and decoding them and then sending back the response.
 The web application is the code that takes the request information and generates the response.
-To write a web application we need a way to send the request information from the server to the application code; there are many ways to do this for different combinations of web server and application environment.
+To write a web application we need a way to send the request information from the server to the application code; there are many ways to do this for different combinations of the web server and application environment.

 In Python, the low-level interface to web applications is called WSGI (Web Server Gateway Interface).
-It defines a standard way of defining a procedure to act as as web application; the procedure takes two arguments and returns the content to be sent back as the response to the request.
+It defines a standard way of defining a procedure to act as a web application; the procedure takes two arguments and returns the content to be sent back as the response to the request.
 It is possible to use WSGI directly to write web applications.
 Here is a simple example:

 def application(environ, start_response):